gaulinsoft/jTypes/README.md

 Class jTypes([String modifiers,] [Class base,] [Function constructor,] Object definitions)
 ```

 This definitions object is a template for creating objects.
 It provides initial primitive values for fields and function references for methods and properties.
-The following example compiles a class `Color` with three public fields:
+The following example compiles a class `Color` and defines three public fields with initial primitive values of `0`:

 ```javascript
 var Color = jTypes(